jcornforth/sqb/readme.md

 For email notifications to work properly, the following additional dependencies are required:

- - an SMTP server for sending task notification emails: the development project uses postfix and EAP is configured to use localhost:25 as the mail socket binding.
+ - an SMTP server for sending task notification emails: the sample EAP configuraiton uses localhost:25 as the mail socket binding.
 Mails are only sent if a task is not actioned after 5 minutes

  - a userinfo.properties file containing email addresses for notify_broker, notify_underwriter and Administrator users: this file should be placed in the WEB-INF/classes directory of kie-server.war (sample file provided)